Certified Fraud Examiner (CFE) Skill Set

 CFEs must earn at least 20 hours of Continuing Professional Education (CPE) every 12-month period, pay annual membership dues and follow the ACFE Code of Professional Ethics and the ACFE Code of Professional Standards.

 Certified Fraud Examiners (CFEs) perform a variety of services in many different industries throughout all sectors of an organization.
 They are part accountant, part investigator, part attorney and part criminologist.

 Information Systems Auditor

 Banking & Financial Institutions

 Insurance Carriers, Agents, Services

 Types of Services Performed

-An independent, third party research firm collected data on more than 3,000 anti-fraud professionals in the ACFE-commissioned report.
-Professionals with the CFE credential earned nearly 22 percent more in salary than professionals in comparable positions who do not hold the globally-preferred designation.
+This report, based on a global salary survey conducted by an independent research group, determined that professionals with the CFE credential earned 31 percent more in salary than professionals in comparable positions who do not hold the CFE.

 How Does the CFE Support Your Career?